 Are Sulfates Actually Bad For Your Hair?

-However, sulfates can indeed make your hair drier or be too harsh for your hair.
-Check your hair health and switch to a sulfate-free shampoo if you want to maintain the natural shine and softness of your hair.
+However, sulfates can indeed make your hair drier or be too harsh for your hair, and can potentially cause damage to your hair when overused.

 Can You Wash Your Hair Everyday With Sulfate-Free Shampoo?